Eckohaus/Angular_Momentum_Reaction_Engine/General/Legal/Product_Licencing/Licencing.md

 #### Memorandum of understanding
 Derivative works based upon these equations , will be published.
 In order to create a public record of reference and core logic.
 This structure is created in order to lower the threshold and mitigate against IP or data theft.

 All commercial works derived from these equations.
-Due to the above constraints, NDA agreements are unassignable.
+Due to the above constraints.
+NDA agreements are unassignable.

 ---